SamFleming/Symfony2-SimpleDeployScripts/README.md

 __Tip__:
 If you're doing your development work in Windows and want to build Symfony2 based projects, do yourself a huge favour and install VirtualBox (or similar) and put your project on a Linux of your choice.
-It makes everything smoother (well, once you've learned how to build/maintain a LAMP server)
+It makes everything smoother (well, once you've learned how to build/maintain a LAMP server...)

 ### Capifony
-I found Capifony to be interesting, but rather opaque (not a lot of docs and still not quite sure how to use it even after I got it all working).
-I don't know Ruby and the thought of having to dig through yet-another-language to be able to follow along didn't appeal greatly (and I found Ruby a royal pain to install properly).
+I found Capifony to be interesting, but rather opaque (not a lot of docs and even after I got it all working, was still not quite sure how to use it).
+I also don't know Ruby and the thought of having to dig through yet-another-language to be able to follow along didn't appeal greatly (I found Ruby a royal pain to install properly).

 + http://capifony.org/